SwatiBGupta1110/Learning_Finetuning_Large_Language_Model/Lab2/Lab2_README.md

-# 02 Where finetuning fits In

-# Finetuning Large Language Models - Lecture 2
+# Finetuning Large Language Models - Lecture 2: Where finetuning fits In

 ## Overview